ACCESS-NRI/access-om3-configs/documentation/docs/pages/Tips-and-tricks.md

 There are a number of advantages to this, when it works:

- - You aren't manually making the same change to multiple branches
+ - You aren't manually making the same change to multiple branches;
- - The cherry-picked PRs are opened by the access-bot so you can review and merge them yourself
+ - The cherry-picked PRs are opened by the access-bot so you can review and merge them yourself.

 #### A GM example
 We've done a series of tests with the MEKE GM parameters, documented [here](https://github.com/ACCESS-Community-Hub/access-om3-paper-1/blob/main/notebooks/GM-Testing-in-ACCESS-OM3.ipynb).
 In short, the original `1.0-beta` release yielded quite high GM values in the Southern Ocean that gave poor upwelling behaviour and we wanted to change the following parameters: